nuprl/TypeWhich/README.md

 For more information on <span class="smallcaps">TypeWhich</span>, see Phipps-Costin et al. (2021).

+This repository contains the source code for
+<span class="smallcaps">TypeWhich</span>.
+In addition to the core type
+migration algorithm, the <span class="smallcaps">TypeWhich</span>
+executable has several auxiliary features:

+1. It has a parser for the Grift programming language, which we use to infer types for the Grift benchmarks from Kuhlenschmidt, Almahallawi, and Siek (2019);

+2. It has an interpreter for the GTLC, which we use in validation;

+3. It has an implementation of the gradual type inference algorithm from Rastogi, Chaudhuri, and Hosmer (2012); and

+4. It includes a framework for evaluating type migration algorithms, which we use to compare <span class="smallcaps">TypeWhich</span> to several algorithms from the literature (Rastogi, Chaudhuri, and Hosmer 2012; Campora et al. 2018; Migeed and Palsberg 2020; Siek and Vachharajani 2008).

+Finally, this repository contains several gradual typing benchmarks:

+1. The “challenge set” from Phipps-Costin et al. (2021);

+2. The benchmarks from Migeed and Palsberg (2020); and

+3. The benchmarks from Kuhlenschmidt, Almahallawi, and Siek (2019).

+This document will guide you though building
+<span class="smallcaps">TypeWhich</span>, using it on example programs,
+and using the evaluation framework to reproduce our experimental results.

 # Building and Testing <span class="smallcaps">TypeWhich</span>

-## Dependencies
+<span class="smallcaps">TypeWhich</span> is built in Rust and uses Z3
+under the hood.
+In principle, it should work on macOS, Linux or Windows, though we have only tried it on macOS and Linux. *However*, our evaluation uses the implementation from Siek and Vachharajani (2008), which is an old piece of software that is difficult to build on a modern platform.
+We have managed to compile it a Docker container and produce a 32-bit Linux binary.
+It should be possible to build it for other platforms, but it will require additional effort.
+Therefore, **we strongly recommend using Linux to evaluate
+<span class="smallcaps">TypeWhich</span>**.

+#### Installing <span class="smallcaps">TypeWhich</span> Dependencies

 To build <span class="smallcaps">TypeWhich</span> from source, you will
 need:

 1. The [Rust language toolchain](https://rustup.rs/).

-2. The Z3 build dependencies.
+2. The Z3 build dependencies and the “usual” build toolchain.
 On Ubuntu Linux, you can run the following command to get them:

-        sudo apt-get install libz3-dev
+        sudo apt-get install libz3-dev build-essential

 3. Python 3 and PyYAML to run the integration tests.
 These are installed by default on most platforms.
-If you can run the following command, then you already have them installed:
+If you can run the following command successfully then you already have them installed:

         python3 -c "import yaml"

-## Other Type Migration Tools
+#### Installing Other Type Migration Tools

-The <span class="smallcaps">TypeWhich</span> benchmarking suite is setup to compare <span class="smallcaps">TypeWhich</span> to several other type migration tools, some of these tools are in other repositories.
-You do not need these other tools to use
-<span class="smallcaps">TypeWhich</span>, but you do need them to
-reproduce the evaluation from Phipps-Costin et al. (2021).

-1. Rastogi, Chaudhuri, and Hosmer (2012): the
-    <span class="smallcaps">TypeWhich</span> code includes an
+<span class="smallcaps">TypeWhich</span> does not require these
-    implementation of this algorithm, and it has no external dependencies.
+dependencies, but they are necessary to reproduce our evaluation.

-2. Migeed and Palsberg (2020) is implemented in Haskell.
+1. Migeed and Palsberg (2020) is implemented in Haskell.
 We have written a parser and printer for their tool that is compatible with
     <span class="smallcaps">TypeWhich</span>.
 This modified
     implementation is available at the following URL: